 Fortunately, plenty of other accommodations are available both in Old Quebec and the surrounding area.
 In addition to chains, visitors can choose from among cozy boutique hotels, bed-and-breakfast accommodations, and a bit further out cabins and condominiums.
 We opted for the latter and stayed in the vicinity of Mont-St.-Anne, about thirty minutes east of Quebec City.
 In winter the Mont-St.-Anne area is a Mecca for ski enthusiasts, but in summer it’s a peaceful retreat for families, offering hiking, swimming, and family activities.

 One sunny day we explored Canyon Sainte-Anne, which offers views of a powerful waterfall from three suspension bridges, one of which crosses the chasm about 200 feet above the rushing water.
 The hike through the canyon loops down and then back up, its numerous stairs causing us to huff and puff and stop frequently to rest.
 Families with young children may want to think twice before descending to its lowest point.
 Henry David Thoreau visited Canyon Sainte-Anne and described it as “a most wild and rugged and stupendous chasm.”
 Ross was delighted to see rock climbers rappelling along sheer rock faces while we were there.

 Whether exploring nature or attending Les Fêtes de la Nouvelle France, summers in Quebec City are enchanting.
 It’s a city that will haunt my memories with its beauty, special charm—and its unforgettable lamb sausage.
 Vive la Quebec!

-• The New France Festival usually takes place in August.
+• The New France Festival takes place August 3-6, 2023.
 Visit www.nouvellefrance.qc.ca for up-to-date information.